KianfmIOI/Car-tracking-website/README.md

-# 🚗 Car Tracking Web App
+# 📌 Tracking Web App

-A lightweight **car / taxi tracking web application** built as a learning and prototype project using modern web technologies and open-source mapping tools.
+A lightweight **tracking web application** built as a learning and prototype project using modern web technologies and open-source mapping tools.

 This project demonstrates how a simple real-time tracking system can be built using a Python backend and a JavaScript-based frontend.